Skip to content

 lockdown Tesco shopping

-Despite a lockdown in place, you have to admit that it is quite impossible to just remain at home and rely on online purchases, especially for groceries.
+Despite a in place, you have to admit that it is quite impossible to just remain at home and rely on online purchases, especially for groceries.
 Sooner or later, one has to brace oneself to go out shopping and that is what I had to do yesterday morning.

-The problem was I completely forgotten the start date of Ramadan so I was surprised to see a very long line at Tesco hypermarket even though I was there quite early.
+The problem was I completely forgotten the start date of Ramadan so I was surprised to see a very long line at hypermarket even though I was there quite early.
 Every time I go out, I have to reset my 14 days incubation period all over again.

 Read More »Lockdown in Malaysia 2020: Day 38 – MCO Extended & Drastic Lifestyle Changes